|Bulk Purchase Discounts|

 |How are the Indian Clubs made?|

 Beginning in 2015, Revolution Clubs has made further effort to source our oak from renewable resources, such as reclaimed wood that is typically too short to use for larger projects.
-The wood is glued in random cross patterns – this greatly increases the stability and strength of the final product, virtually eliminating the material’s natural tendency to warp and crack over time.
+The wood is kiln dried and glued in random cross patterns – this greatly increases the stability and strength of the final product, virtually eliminating the material’s natural tendency to warp and crack over time.
 An Indian Club such as the 2lb Oak will typically have 2 to 6 segments interlocked to create a very stable product that will last you for years to come.

 |Light Clubs vs Heavy Clubs|